Hundreds of families are waiting years for an autism diagnosis for their child, leaving youngsters totally unsupported at school, says Priory expert

 “Parents sometimes choose to fund a private assessment themselves as they want to ensure that they, and all professionals working with their child, including teachers, understand their children.
 The autism diagnosis definitely helps with this.

-“Having people around the child who understand them better leads to the child being happier and can prevent the development of other illnesses such as anxiety disorders and depression.”
+“Having people around the child who understand them better leads to the child being happier and can prevent the development of other issues such as anxiety and depression.”

-Diagnosis helps families to take control of their lives and get access to the right specialist care that their child needs.
+Diagnosis helps families to take control of their lives and get access to the specialist support their child needs.
 Lack of support can cause a child’s social, educational and communication skills to suffer, she said.

-Dr van Zwanenberg added: “It is important that families know there are routes to quick diagnosis and support.
+Dr van Zwanenberg added: “It's important that families know there are routes to quick diagnosis and support.
 I believe many families would choose to access a private diagnostic service if they were aware it was available to them.”

 References: